-The Vanquish Thermostatted Column Compartment (TCC) module-referred to as the "Column Compartment"-is used in Transcend Duo LX-2 configurations that employ the Vanquish Dual Split Sampler (AS) with Vanquish Horizon pumps.
-See Figure 18 for details.
+The Vanquish Thermostatted Column Compartment (TCC) module-referred to as the "Column Compartment"-is used in Vanquish Duo LX-2 configurations that employ the Vanquish Dual Split Sampler (AS) with Vanquish Flex or Horizon pumps.
+See Figure 20 for details.
+It is also a component of the Transcend DSX-1 configuration (see Figure 19).